jo-hoe/ai-assistant/README.md

 choco install mingw
 ```

+You may need to restart your system before you can build the UI, environment variables may not work after the compiler installation.

 ## Run Locally

 The project is using `make`. `make` is typically installed by default on Linux and Mac.